0x1eef/ryo.rb/README.md

 ## About

-Ryo is a library that implements prototype-based inheritance - with the implementation taking a lot of inspiration from JavaScript.
-Ryo can be useful for creating Ruby objects from Hash objects, for implementing configuration objects, for establishing relationships between objects and for other use cases where prototype-based inheritance can be a good fit.
+Ryo implements prototype-based inheritance, in Ruby.

+Ryo can be suitable for establishing relationships between objects, for acting as a drop-in OpenStruct replacement, and for a number of other use cases where prototype-based inheritance makes sense.

+JavaScript's implementation of prototype-based inheritance was a source of inspiration and served as a reference point for Ryo's implementation.

 ## Examples